Joseph Smith 1844 presidential campaign: Events

 At the April 9, 1844 church general conference, a call was made for volunteers to electioneer for Joseph Smith to be the next president.
 Hundreds of elders volunteered, and the Quorum of the Twelve scheduled public political conferences in each state.
 Electioneers included Wilford Woodruff, Franklin D. Richards, Heber C. Kimball, Moses Tracy and his wife Nancy, John D. Lee, Ezra T. Benson, Norton Jacob, James Burgess, Edson Barney, George Miller, Joseph Holbrook, and David Pettegrew, among others.
 Smith enlisted the entire manpower of the church in the campaign.
 Smith presidential electors were appointed and D. S. Hollister was sent to Baltimore to observe and possibly lobby for the Smith candidacy at the Whig and Democratic national conventions.

-The Latter Day Saints formed a new political party, the Reform Party, that held a nomination convention on 17 May which was attended by delegates from all 26 states and ten Illinois counties.
+The Latter-day Saints held a nomination convention in Nauvoo on 17 May which was attended by delegates from all 26 states and ten Illinois counties.
 The nomination of Smith and Rigdon was uncontested, and a platform was adopted stating that the party would support Smith for the presidency, "the better to carry out the principles of liberty and equal rights, Jeffersonian democracy, free trade, and sailors' rights, and the protection of person and property."
 Arrangements were entered into to hold a national convention in New York on 13 July.

 Many of the electioneers used the campaign as a proselytizing opportunity as well as a political mission, and therefore continued on their mission of preaching, baptizing, visiting church branches, and curbing apostasies after Smith's death ended the campaign.
 They began referring to Smith as a martyr.